jchoca/vegan-faq/README.md

 #### What about people in food deserts?
 They can't go vegan.
 That's true, and we shouldn't expect someone in a food desert to go vegan.
 However, if anything, the existence of a food desert is reason for those of us who can go vegan to do so.
 By going vegan, we create demand for vegan and/or plant-based products, which should in theory create more choices for people in food deserts.

+#### My prescription drug has animal products in it.
+How can I be vegan?
+Referring to the definition of veganism above, it uses the terms "possible and practicable."
+If you abstain from all other animal products, but (as an example) you must take a pill that's made of gelatin for your health, then I think that still counts as "possible and practicable".

+#### What about hunting?
+Isn't hunting better than buying meat at the grocery store?
+Please check out [this video](https://youtu.be/BODIUmBTWk8) by Earthling Ed where he addresses Joe Rogan's arguments for hunting.

+Otherwise, here is a summary of some of the issues:

+By killing a wild animal, you're not only creating an extra, unnecessary death, but you're also depriving a natural predator from food.
+Natural predators will also kill the weak, sick animals, but in contrary, hunters tend to kill the strongest, most impressive animals.
+This behavior creates an ecological imbalance in the evolution of animal species.
+For example, there are now fewer Asian elephants with tusks, and the horns of Big Horn sheep are becoming smaller.
+Hunters are effectively creating a transgression in the development of animals.
+Also, when an animal dies, its body becomes part of a metabolic cycle and will be consumed by scavengers and natural decomposition processes and become part of the soil.
+By killing an animal and removing it, hunters are disrupting that metabolic cycle.

+Society has often looked down on people who kill animals for sport and don't eat the animal -- for example, someone who kills a wild lion, bear, or elephant, and takes a picture of them smiling next to its dead body, only to remove the tusks or some other part of the animal as a trophy.
+But from the animal's perspective, does it matter?
+They're dead, so what does it matter from their point of view what's done with their body?
+Hunting for sport or hunting for meat are the same -- unnecessary killing done out of desire, not necessity.

+With the world's human population, hunting is also not possible for everyone and is unsustainable.
+If everyone hunted for food, all the animals of the world would be decimated.

+**What about animal overpopulation though?**
+Overpopulation is not a natural phenomenon and is caused by two primary things: 1) the number of natural predators being decimated by hunters and human activity and 2) destruction of the natural world, both of which are significantly caused by the animal agriculture industry.
+About 50% of the contiguous US has been altered to make way for animal farming, which means about half of the country's natural landscape has been destroyed by animal agriculture.
+Farmers also kill predators to protect their livestock.
+The USDA (which is funded by taxpayers) actually places cyanide bombs throughout rural America to kill wild animals and protect farmer's interests.

+Instead of hunting, the proper solution is to either use contraception or [reintroduce natural predators to create ecological balance](https://www.yellowstonepark.com/things-to-do/wildlife/wolf-reintroduction-changes-ecosystem/).

 #### I want to take the red pill.
 Can you show me what actually happens on animal farms?